lucasjmd/secret-sharing/README.md

 Finally, the binary string is interpreted in base-2.
 Which is done by multiplying each bit by $2$ to the power of its distance from the last bit.
 So, $0 \times 2^{23} + 1 \times 2^{22} + 1 \times 2^{21} + 0 \times 2^{20} + \dots + 1 \times 2^1 + 1 \times 2^0$.<br>
-Where $6582119$ is the Big Endian representation of <code>'dog'</code>.
+Resulting in $6582119$ as the Big Endian representation of <code>'dog'</code>.

 ### 2.2 Successive division
-Function <code>decimal_to_string</code> reverses this process through succesivly dividing by two and recording the remainder.
+Of course when decrypting the secret we must be able to go from decimal back to string.
+Function <code>decimal_to_string</code> reverses the above-mentioned conversion process through succesively dividing by two and recording the remainder.
-Th
+This allows you to rebuild the concatenated binary number.<br>
+Next, we simply split the concatenated binary number into its 8-bit parts and we simply convert them back to ASCII and then to characters, rebuilding the string.

 ### 3. Limitations